Characteristics

 Stabilized wood handle

-Stabilized wood has been impregnated and saturated with synthetic resin.
-This material makes it possible to combine the beauty of wood with the resistance and impermeability of resin.
-Wood can be in natural color or tinted.
+Stabilized wood has been impregnated with synthetic resin throughout.
+This material combines the beauty of wood with the strength and waterproofness of resin.
+The wood can be natural color, or dyed.

 Composite materials handle